AglaiaNorza/obsidian-vault/multicore/04 - MPI Derived Datatypes.md

 > ```

 ### `MPI_Get_address`
-We can't be sure of the size of the displacements (because of the implementa)
+We can't be sure of the size of the displacements (because of the implementation)